-Inspired by the success of the Joint Engineering Program, Cañada College collaborated with College of Marin and Monterey Peninsula College to develop the Creating Alternative Learning Strategies for Transfer Engineering Programs (CALSTEP).
-One of the main objectives of CALSTEP is to develop laboratory courses that are delivered either completely online, or with limited face-to-face interaction.
-The online laboratory courses developed include Introduction to Engineering, Engineering Graphics, Materials Science, Circuits, and MATLAB Programming.
+In 2014, inspired by the success of the Joint Engineering Program in strengthening community college engineering programs, three colleges in Northern California, Cañada College, College of Marin, and Monterey Peninsula College collaborated to develop the Creating Alternative Learning Strategies for Transfer Engineering Programs (CALSTEP).
+CALSTEP is a three-year project funded by the National Science Foundation through the Improving Undergraduate STEM Education (IUSE) Program, and one of its main objectives is to develop laboratory courses that are delivered either completely online, or with limited face-to-face interaction.
+The online laboratory courses developed include Introduction to Engineering13, Engineering Graphics14, Materials Science15, Circuits16, and MATLAB Programming.
 Each of the three partner institutions is responsible for developing curriculum for a specific set of courses, and the curriculum materials developed are shared, piloted and tested at the three sites.
 Together with the online lecture courses already developed through the JEP, these lab courses will provide community college engineering students with access to the full range of lower-division engineering courses needed for transfer to a four-year institution.
-Without the ability to increase enrollment by offering the lab courses online, many of these courses will be canceled due low enrollment.

-The CALSTEP online laboratory courses are developed to best achieve the thirteen objectives for engineering educational laboratories defined by the ABET/Sloan Foundation effort^{13,14}.
-Echoing the recommendations of the PCAST report1, CALSTEP employs evidence-based approaches that maximize persistence and learning in a distance environment, including the use of inquiry and design-oriented activities that engage students in authentic engineering experiences.
-Content is delivered using a variety of formats similar to those used in many existing online and hybrid engineering courses^{5,15-20}.
-A general strategy in developing the course content and activities is to provide students with more substantial guidance during the early foundational lab exercises, but as the exercises progress, to offer diminishing support and require more concept formation, experimentation and debugging.
+In developing the CALSTEP online laboratory courses, consideration was given to the thirteen objectives for engineering educational laboratories defined by the ABET/Sloan Foundation effort^{17,18}.
+CALSTEP curriculum development also employs evidence-based approaches that maximize persistence and learning in a distance environment, including the use of inquiry and design-oriented activities that engage students in authentic engineering experiences.
+Content is delivered using a variety of formats similar to those used in many existing online and hybrid engineering courses^{5,19-24}.

-Although the CALSTEP project aims to develop a comprehensive lower-division curriculum that is delivered completely online, the focus of this paper is the development of the course materials for the online Graphics course and its pilot implementation at Cañada College in Fall 2015.
+Although the CALSTEP project aims to develop a comprehensive lower-division curriculum that is delivered completely online, the focus of this paper is the development of the course materials for the online Graphics course, the results of the implementation of the course at Cañada College in Fall 2016, and a comparison of these results with those of the pilot implementation in Fall 2015 as described in a previous paper14.